 In this particular tutorial, I’ll be going over some integrated Power BI Financial Reporting techniques which was covered in an Enterprise DNA Learning Summit in the past.
+You may watch the full video of this tutorial at the bottom of this blog.

 Integrated Reporting provides greater context for performance data and decision-making.
 When completing a financial reporting analysis in Power BI, it is highly likely that you will need to integrate data from various tables into a format or data structure that works well within the Power BI data model setup.